simular-ai/Agent-S/README.md

 </div>

 ## 🥳 Updates
+- [x] **2025/08/01**: Agent S2.5 is released: simpler, better, and faster!
+New SOTA on OSWorld Verified!
 - [x] **2025/07/07**: The [Agent S2 paper](https://arxiv.org/abs/2504.00906) is accepted to COLM 2025!
 See you in Montreal!
 - [x] **2025/04/01**: Released the [Agent S2 paper](https://arxiv.org/abs/2504.00906) with new SOTA results on OSWorld, WindowsAgentArena, and AndroidWorld!
 - [x] **2025/03/12**: Released Agent S2 along with v0.2.0 of [gui-agents](https://github.com/simular-ai/Agent-S), the new state-of-the-art for computer use agents (CUA), outperforming OpenAI's CUA/Operator and Anthropic's Claude 3.7 Sonnet Computer-Use!